Washington honors Alaska's fiery, tireless defender in House

 WASHINGTON (AP) — Congressional leaders on Tuesday hailed the late Republican Rep. Don Young, the only congressman Alaska has known for nearly the last half-century, as a gruff but pragmatic lawmaker who got things done for his constituents.

-Young was the longest-serving Republican in the history of the House.
-He died on a flight to Alaska earlier this month.
+Young, the longest-serving Republican in the history of the House, lied in state at the Capitol on Tuesday, one of a select few chosen for the honor.
+Young died on a flight to Alaska earlier this month.
 He was 88.
-Former colleagues honored him Tuesday as he joined a select few chosen to lie in state at the Capitol.
-President Joe Biden is expected to pay his respects in the afternoon.

 “His absence will leave Congress less colorful and certainly less punctual but his legacy will live on,” said House Minority Leader Kevin McCarthy, who credited Young with sponsoring 123 bills that became law.